Altalogy/jekyll-theme-alta-docs/README.md

 To set up your environment to develop this theme, run `bundle install`.

 To test theme, run: `bundle exec rake preview` or `bundle exec rake preview host=xxx.xx.xxx.xx`

+## Development todo's

+Add more templates, integrations with *the source code*, setup scripts.

 ## License